 We seek to minimize credit risk in our securities portfolio through diversification, concentration limits, restrictions on high risk investments (such as subordinated positions), comprehensive pre-purchase analysis and stress testing, ongoing monitoring and by investing a significant portion of our securities portfolio in U.S. Government sponsored entity ("GSE") obligations.
 GSEs include the Federal Home Loan Mortgage Corporation ("FHLMC"), the Federal National Mortgage Association ("FNMA"), the Government National Mortgage Association ("GNMA") and the Small Business Administration.
-GNMA is a wholly-owned U.S. Government.
+GNMA is a wholly-owned U.S. Government corporation whereas FHLMC and FNMA are private corporations controlled by the U.S. Government.
 Mortgage-related securities may include mortgage pass-through certificates, participation certificates and collateralized mortgage obligations.

 Our investment securities portfolio consists of securities classified as available-for-sale and held-to-maturity.
-There were no trading securities in our investment portfolio during the three months ended March 31, 2018 or for the years ended December 31, 2017 and 2016.
+There were no trading securities in our investment portfolio during the three months ended September 30, 2018 or for the years ended December 31, 2017 and 2016.
 All available-for sale securities are carried at fair value and may be used for liquidity purposes should management consider it to be in our best interest.

-At March 31, 2018, we had available-for-sale securities of \$976.0 million, compared to available-for-sale securities of \$943.4 million at December 31, 2017.
-The increase of \$32.6 million from the year end of 2017 to the three months ended March 31, 2018 was primarily due to purchases of agency and non-agency securities offset by declines in other sections of the investment securities portfolio.
+At September 30, 2018, we had available-for-sale securities of \$1.15 billion compared to available-for-sale securities of \$943.3 million at December 31, 2017.
+The increase of \$206.6 million from year end 2017 was primarily due to purchases of floating rate collateralized loan obligation securities and agency and non-agency securities, partially offset by declines in other sections of the investment securities portfolio.
+We sold all securities acquired in our acquisition of New Resource Bank before the end of the second quarter of 2018.